Preamble

 No Bill of Attainder or ex post facto Law shall be passed.

-No Tax or Duty shall be laid on Articles exported from any State, nor any tax on any personal property.
+No Tax or Duty shall be laid on Articles exported from any State, nor any Tax on retail transactions for necessary goods or services, resale transactions, or primary residential property, nor shall any maximum limit be established for any tax.

 No Preference shall be given by any Regulation of Commerce or Revenue to the Ports of one State over those of another: nor shall Vessels bound to, or from, one State, be obliged to enter, clear, or pay Duties in another.